National Night Out

 Inform your neighborhood that an event is planned and encourage neighbors to attend.
 Each neighborhood can determine when and where they will meet, if food or activities will be planned and if any items are needed to be brought to the party (chairs, table, cooler...)

 Party Packets will be available in the beginning of July.
 They contain a National Night Out newsletter which covers many details to help you have a successful event.
+In addition, there are various resources and materials available for you to share with your neighbors.
+The chalk art content will return this year so free chalk will be available.
+And the highly sought after yard signs are available again this year!
 You can pick up your party packet materials at the Bloomington police department lobby, Monday - Friday, 8am-6pm.

 Caution Tape is available for your party.